hienhuynhgravityglobal/tool-check-link/README.md

   - xml2js: XML parsing library
   - jsdom: HTML parsing and DOM manipulation
   - CORS: Cross-origin resource sharing support
+  - SheetJS: Excel file generation
+  - Font Awesome: Icons for the interface

 ## Performance Notes

 - The tool processes sitemaps and pages in batches to avoid overwhelming the server
 - For large sitemaps with many pages, processing may take some time
 - The progress bar and live summary provide feedback during processing

 ## Notes